PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/patch/preliminary-tasks.md

 Before you can start your build, you must make sure that the project is ready to be built.

+These actions do not have to be done on release day.
+They can be anticipated and done some days before.

+### Target the build branch

+The actions below that request to submit a Pull Request must be done against the right branch.

+For example
+- if the target version is PrestaShop 8.0.2, submit your Pull Requests against branch `8.0.x`
+- if the target version is PrestaShop 8.1.4, submit your Pull Requests against branch `8.1.x`

+In this process this branch will be called "the build branch".

 ## 1. Create the new version in Addons Marketplace and update native module compatibility

 {{% notice warning %}}